derektypist/semantic-html5-spa/README.md

 I also want a brief description of the image (e.g. Benidorm).

-As a user, I want to see a screentip (e.g. Cambridge Python User Group) when I hover over a link.
+As a user, I want to see a screentip (e.g. Cambridge Python User Group) when I hover over a link other than the navigation menu.

 ## Features